In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 1

 Step 1: Write the binomial probability in words.
-The problem asks for the probability that the random variable X is greater than or equal to 110.
-In words, this means 'the probability that the number of successes is at least 110.'
+The problem asks for the probability that the number of successes (x) is greater than 65 in a binomial distribution.

-Step 2: Recall that a binomial distribution can be approximated by a normal distribution when the sample size is large and both np and n(1-p) are greater than or equal to 5.
-Verify these conditions for the given problem.
+Step 2: Recall that a binomial distribution can be approximated by a normal distribution if the sample size is large enough (n is large, and both np and n(1-p) are greater than 5).
+This is known as the normal approximation to the binomial distribution.

-Step 3: Apply the continuity correction.
-Since the binomial distribution is discrete and the normal distribution is continuous, adjust the boundary for P(x ≥ 110) to P(x ≥ 109.5) in the normal distribution.
+Step 3: Identify the mean (μ) and standard deviation (σ) of the binomial distribution.
+The mean is given by μ = n * p, and the standard deviation is given by σ = √(n * p * (1 - p)), where n is the number of trials and p is the probability of success.

-Step 4: Standardize the value using the z-score formula for a normal distribution: z = (x - μ) / σ, where μ = np (mean) and σ = √(np(1-p)) (standard deviation).
-Substitute the values of n (sample size), p (probability of success), and x = 109.5 into the formula.
+Step 4: Apply the continuity correction.
+Since the problem asks for P(x > 65), we adjust the inequality to P(x ≥ 65.5) to account for the discrete-to-continuous transition.

-Step 5: Use the standard normal distribution table or a statistical software to find the probability corresponding to the calculated z-score.
-This will give the approximate probability for the binomial distribution using the normal approximation.
+Step 5: Standardize the value using the z-score formula for the normal distribution: z = (x - μ) / σ.
+Substitute x = 65.5, μ, and σ into the formula to calculate the z-score.
+Then, use the standard normal distribution table or a calculator to find the probability corresponding to the z-score.

 Verified video answer for a similar problem: